docker/docs/engine/migration.md

 ## Prepare for upgrade

-To make your current images accessible to the new model we have to migrate them to content addressable storage.
+To make your current images accessible to the new model we need to migrate them to content addressable storage.
 This means calculating the secure checksums for your current data.